-- If a course is cancelled, the one-time administration fee and tuition will be refunded to students in full or they may defer their registration to the next term (deferrals can be made once).
+- If a course is cancelled, the full tuition fee (inclusive of the administrative fee) will be refunded to students in full or they may defer their registration to the next term (deferrals can be made once).

 - Students may withdraw from a course up until the registration deadline for a full tuition refund.
 After the registration deadline, students may withdraw up until the day before the second class and be refunded 80% of their tuition.
 After this date, refunds will not be issued.

-Requests to withdraw should be sent in writing over e-mail to Anna Fletcher-Marsh.
+Requests to withdraw should be sent in writing over e-mail to firstname.lastname@example.org.